-Generally most PQP participants will enrol with CSU after the completion of the PQP.
+Generally most PQP participants will enroll with CSU after the completion of the PQP.
 However, it is possible to study at CSU and concurrently complete the PQPs.
-Questions can be directed to email@example.com.
+Questions can be directed to firstname.lastname@example.org.

 The CSU Master of International Education (School Leadership) degree requires the completion of ten (10) courses.
 PQP 1 and 2 undertaken with the Masters Dimension will receive two (2) full credits as School Leadership 1 and 2.
 Individuals who have also completed 3 part AQ Specialists and the Principals Development Course will be eligible for further credit.
 Further information is available at www.csu.edu.au.

 The course consists of 80 subject points which can be fulfilled by completing the subjects in the pathways as detailed below.
 All subjects listed are 8 credit points unless otherwise stated.

 All pathways include compulsory subjects represented as: Phase 1: Core Studies; and elective subjects represented as Phase 2: Breadth/Depth Studies which enable students to branch out into either a Professional Orientation or Research Orientation.
 More detailed information can be found at http://www.csu.edu.au/courses/master-of-international-education-school-leadership under the subjects tab.

 It is an expectation that students must either enter with, or finish prior to completing this course, the Principal's Qualification Program I and II (PQPs).